Idhaya Vaasal: Soundtrack

-The music was composed by Viji Manuel, with lyrics written by Muthulingam, Pulamaipithan and Mu.
-Metha.
+The music was composed by Viji Manuel.

 Reception

 N. Krishnaswamy of The Indian Express gave the film a mixed review citing : "One weakness of the script is that there are stories within stories" and adding : "Debutant music director Viji has one catchy number, while the camerawork by V. Sukumar is uniformly good.
 Kamlesh Kumar's dialogues sparkle at places".
+C. R. K. of Kalki praised the acting of Ramesh Aravind, Meena and Sarathkumar, humour of Vivek, Pandu and Goundamani.